 For full details on setting up your listing go here: Google My Business

 For a good reason, Google doesn’t make it easy to know what factors it ranks websites for specifically for SEO.
-This is because of the tendency of some users to try and game the system and gain advantage of their competition.
+This is because of the tendency of some users to try and game the system and gain an advantage over their competition.

 Outside of the content though, there are some basics that you need to be aware of: